 The Ghost Bride: The cover of the book that Yangsze Choo was inspired to write after the old tradition.// Photo

-One night, the grandmother woke up from a dream.
+One night, Yangsze Choo’s friend’s grandmother woke up from a dream.
 She said to the family the next day that it was her son who had visited and told her that he had met a girl in the underworld and wished to marry.

-He gave his mother the girl’s name and address to her family so that the grandmother could go see for herself.
-So she went to the address she had gotten in her dream and found the family.
+Her son gave his mother the girl’s name and address to her family so that the grandmother could go see for herself.
+So the grandmother went to the address she had gotten in her dream and according to the story, actually found the family.

 The two families got together and held a wedding for their belated children.
 Just like they would have if they were alive they had a ceremony with Chinese bridal sedan chairs as well as a feast after they had taken their vows and they got their soul tablets.